SergeiYakimovich/mobile/camera/README.md

 # Camera

-This Gluon sample was generated from https://start.gluon.io

-## Basic Requirements

-A list of the basic requirements can be found online in the [Gluon documentation](https://docs.gluonhq.com/#_requirements).

-## Quick instructions
+## Quick Instructions

+We use [GluonFX plugin](https://docs.gluonhq.com/) to build a native image for platforms including desktop, android and iOS.
+Please follow the prerequisites as stated [here](https://docs.gluonhq.com/#_requirements).

+### Desktop

-### Run the sample on JVM/HotSpot:
+Run the application on JVM/HotSpot:

     mvn gluonfx:run

+Run the application and explore all scenarios to generate config files for the native image with:

+    mvn gluonfx:runagent

+Build a native image using:

+    mvn gluonfx:build

-### Run the sample as a native image:
+Run the native image app:

+    mvn gluonfx:nativerun

+### Android

+Build a native image for Android using:

-    mvn gluonfx:build gluonfx:nativerun
+    mvn gluonfx:build -Pandroid

+Package the native image as an 'apk' file:

+    mvn gluonfx:package -Pandroid

+Install it on a connected android device:

+    mvn gluonfx:install -Pandroid

-### Run the sample as a native android image:
+Run the installed app on a connected android device:

+    mvn gluonfx:nativerun -Pandroid

+### iOS

+Build a native image for iOS using:

-    mvn -Pandroid gluonfx:build gluonfx:package gluonfx:install gluonfx:nativerun
+    mvn gluonfx:build -Pios

-### Run the sample as a native iOS image:
+Install and run the native image on a connected iOS device:

+    mvn gluonfx:nativerun -Pios

+Create an IPA file (for submission to TestFlight or App Store):

-    mvn -Pios gluonfx:build gluonfx:package gluonfx:install gluonfx:nativerun
+    mvn gluonfx:package -Pios

-## Selected features

-This is a list of all the features that were selected when creating the sample:

-### JavaFX 21 Modules

- - javafx-base
- - javafx-graphics
- - javafx-controls
- - javafx-fxml

-### Gluon Features

- - Glisten: build platform independent user interfaces
- - Glisten Afterburner: minimalistic dependency injection
- - Attach display
- - Attach lifecycle
- - Attach pictures
- - Attach statusbar
- - Attach storage